 Serving Benton County, Iowa

-In 2013, because the Landfill in Benton County was nearing the maximum capacity of its current waste cell, residents from across the County met to discuss the future of landfill operations.
-These talks led to the formation of an “ad-hoc” Committee - composed of city and rural residents, along with elected officials from across the County - to define and direct the future of Solid Waste Management in Benton County.
-After several meetings, the newly formed Committee reached agreement on re-creating the Benton County Solid Waste Disposal Commission (BCSWDC), a commission created in the 70’s to construct and manage a county landfill and set a course of action for the County (the original Commission would eventually turn over control of the landfill to the County).
-On July 1st of 2014, a new 28E Agreement between the Cities of Benton County and the County’s Supervisors - along with a revised set of By-Laws for the Commission - created the new Benton County Solid Waste Disposal Commission (BCSWDC).
-After looking at all available options the BCSWDC decided that the County would stay a landfill operation, and at the County’s current location; this would require the immediate construction of a new waste cell.
-To design and supervise the construction of the Cell, the Commission hired Barker/Lemar Engineering.
-On April 21, 2015, J B Holland was awarded a contract to build a new cell, and construction began on July 27th, and was completed on October 20, 2015.
-On February 18, 2016, a proposal from Schrader Construction was accepted to rework the ground-water drainage system of the landfill, tying the original cell’s drainage pipes to the new waste cell’s drainage system.
+In 2013, Benton County’s Landfill was nearing its design capacity, and this motivated residents from across the county to meet to discuss the future of landfill operations in the County.
+These initial meetings led to the formation of an “ad-hoc” Committee - composed of elected officials, and both urban and rural residents from across the County - to direct the future of Solid Waste Management inside the County.
+The newly formed committee decided to re-create the Benton County Solid Waste Disposal Commission (BCSWDC), a commission initially created in the mid 70’s to build & manage the county’s landfill; the original commission would later turn over control of landfill operation to the county’s supervisors.
+On July 1st of 2014, a revised “28E” Agreement between the Cities and the County, created the new Benton County Solid Waste Disposal Commission.
+After considering all options, the BCSWDC decided the County should remain a landfill operation at its current location; this required the immediate construction of a new waste cell.
+Barker/Lemar Engineering was hired to design and supervise construction of Cell G, and on April 21, 2015, J B Holland was awarded the contract.
+Construction began in late July and was completed in October.
+On February 18, 2016, a proposal from Schrader Construction was accepted to connect the ground-water drainage system of the landfill, tying the original cell’s drainage pipes to the new waste cell’s drainage system.
 The work was completed in March, bringing an end to the construction of Cell G. In early August of 2016, work started on a new maintenance building, capable of housing and maintaining the Landfill’s large equipment, it was finished in late October of 2016.
-In August of 2018, the Landfill’s Lagoon’s capacity was expanded, and one month later a new scale house was completed.
-Design work for a new Waste Cell (Cell H) and Sediment Basin was completed by HLW Engineering Group in late 2022.
-Bid were solicited, and a contract for the work was let on February 16, 2023, to J B Holland.
-Construction started on June 21st and on October 9th, the Landfill was given approval by the DNR to start using the cell.
+In September of 2018, a new scale house was built, and in the Fall of 2022 work began on our Convenience Center to expedites and simplifies a customer’s Trip to the Landfill.
+Design work for a new Waste Cell (View Cell H Construction) and Sediment Basin was completed by HLW Engineering Group in late 2022.
+Bids were solicited, and a contract for the work was let on February 16, 2023, to J B Holland.
+Construction started 1n June and on October 9th, the Landfill was given approval by the DNR to start using the cell.
+In February of 2025, HLW Engineering Group completed its design work for relocating the existing lagoon, to help in finalizing the long-term operational layout of the Landfill; on March 20, 2025, the Commission accepted a Bid from Connolly Construction, Inc. to proceed with the project.

 New Maintenance Building - October 2016 New Scale House is Open for Business - Sept.
 9, 2018